brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

     <img width="400" src="/images/ant14.jpeg">
 </p>

 Most runners returned to the ship right away, but I stayed for another hour.
 Ab, our bird expert, brought me close to some nearby penguins and got us surrounded by them.
 I also spoke with people in the Chilean research base who were out supporting us.
 Back on the ship, the hot shower felt amazing.
 There was such a good atmosphere at dinner that night, with celebrations all around.
-John and Nick had finished in second and third place, earning nice trophies and an emotional applause.
+John and Nick had finished in second and third place, earning nice trophies and a huge applause.
 (Second place at nearly 70 years old!)

 ## The Final Continent